 This overscale indication is required by IMO Performance Standards (MSC.232(82)) whenever the display scale exceeds the compilation scale.

 NOTE If the display is compiled from more than one ENC of the same maximumDisplayScale, and if the mariner deliberately chooses to zoom in so that the display scale exceeds the maximumDisplayScale, then only the "overscale indication" must be shown.
-The "overscale pattern" AP(OVERSC01) must not be shown
+The "overscale pattern" (area fill OVERSC01) must not be shown

 Scale boundary